 Understanding the IPv4 Layer 3 Header: Structure and Key Fields

-Purpose of the IPv4 Header
+Key Functions of the IPv4 Header

-The IPv4 header serves three critical functions:
+The IPv4 header serves three core purposes:

-Essential Header Fields
+Core Header Fields

 | Field | Size (bits) | Purpose | Example Values |